Annaberg-Buchholz

-Annaberg-Buchholz ([ˈanabɛʁk ˈbuːxhɔlts]) is a town in Saxony, Germany.
+Annaberg-Buchholz ([ˈanabɛʁk ˈbuːxhɔlts]) is a town in Saxony, in eastern Germany.
 Lying in the Ore Mountains, it is the capital of the district of Erzgebirgskreis.

 Geography

 The town is located in the Ore Mountains, at the side of the Pöhlberg (832 m above sea level).

 History

 The previously heavily forested upper Ore Mountains were settled in the 12th and 13th centuries by Franconian farmers.
 Frohnau, Geyersdorf, and Kleinrückerswalde—all now part of present-day town—have all been attested since 1397.

+In 1491, silver deposits were discovered in the area, and Annaberg soon developed under the patronage of George, Duke of Saxony and Barbara Jagiellon.
+George and Barbara founded the landmark St. Anne's Church and a Franciscan monastery (dissolved in 1539), and Barbara donated a relic of Saint Anne to the church, which thus became a regional pilgrimage destination.

 Barbara Uthmann introduced braid and lace-making to the town in 1561 and the craft was further developed in the 1590s by Belgian refugees fleeing the policies of Fernando Álvarez de Toledo, 3rd Duke of Alba, Spain's governor over the Low Countries.
 The industry was further developed in the 19th century, when Annaberg and Buchholz were connected by rail to Chemnitz and to each other, with both settlements having specialized schools for lace-making.
 The population of Annaberg in the 1870s was 11,693.
 This had risen to 16,811 by 1905, with another 9,307 in Buchholz.

 The town's mines formerly produced silver, tin, and cobalt, but ceased production before the First World War.
 After the Reunification of Germany in 1989, some were restored for viewing by tourists.

 In 1945, the two towns Annaberg and Buchholz merged into the new town Annaberg-Buchholz.
 From 1952 to 1990, Annaberg-Buchholz was part of the Bezirk Karl-Marx-Stadt of East Germany.